vaskoGut/Learning/exercisesJsTs/react/Readme.md

 15. ### react-filter-method-thing
 we just use filter method - cause it's creating new array.
 Now need to do smth lik [...filteredTasks]

+16. ### use-effect-calculating-smth
+✅ Best practice: leave it as a derived variable outside of useEffect.
+Only use useEffect for side effects (API calls, localStorage sync, subscriptions, etc.), not for calculating values for rendering.